 Engaging with communities about climate and natural hazard risks is a challenge for local authorities.
 However, it is critical to sound risk management decision making - to ensure decisions meet community needs and expectations and to make the most of limited resources.

-In this research, we will review how local authorities are engaging with communities on natural hazard risk, highlight best practice, and provide a framework for having conversations about risk.
+In this research, we review how local authorities engage with communities on natural hazard risk, highlight best practice, and provide a framework for having conversations about risk.

 Local government agencies are at the frontline of work to prepare existing and future communities for an increased frequency and severity of natural hazard events, through their land-use planning as well as resilience and disaster preparedness.
 Increasingly local and regional councils are having conversations with communities to manage and reduce exposure to risk.
 These critical conversations ensure limited resources are allocated based on real needs and preferences of communities.
 However, the unique demands of these conversation, fears about public response, and limited guidance on engagement approaches are barriers to effective engagement.
 Local government agencies need support to engage their communities so that they can confidently ascertain the community-wide view on risk that underpins their mandate to act.
 Communities also need access to the information on changing risk that affects their lives and livelihoods so they themselves can act.